 Saskia Brechenmacher (@SaskiaBrech) is a Fellow in the Democracy, Conflict, and Governance Program at the Carnegie Endowment for International Peace, where she focuses on trends in democracy, gender equality, and civic space around the world.
 She is also a PhD candidate and a Gates Cambridge Scholar at the University of Cambridge, researching violence against women in politics and resistance to women’s political participation.
 Her writing has been published in Foreign Policy, the National Interest, the Hill, and Open Democracy, among other outlets.
-She has advised major governmental and private funders on strategies to advance women’s political participation and strengthen civil society, and currently serves as a member of the Advisory Group of the OECD’s Civic Space Observatory.
+She has advised major governmental and private funders on strategies to advance women’s political participation and protect civic space and currently serves on the Advisory Council of the International Center for Not-For-Profit Law.

 Articles by this author: